History of Stacey Abrams in Timeline

 2018: Accusations of Voter Suppression

 In 2018, during the election between Stacey Abrams and Brian Kemp, Kemp was accused of voter suppression in his role as Georgia's secretary of state.
+Political scientists and election law experts criticized his actions, raising concerns about voter disenfranchisement and election security.

-February 2019: State of the Union Response
+February 2019: Response to the State of the Union Address

 In February 2019, Stacey Abrams became the first African-American woman to deliver a response to the State of the Union address.

-April 30, 2019: Abrams Declines to Run for U.S. Senate
+April 30, 2019: Abrams declines to run for U.S. Senate in 2020

 August 17, 2019: Founding of Fair Fight 2020